IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ## Reading

-Reading requests will be made on the `RequestTopic` and will be received on the `ReplyTopic`, as set in the device service configuration file.
+Reading requests will be made on the `RequestTopic`.
+The response indicating success or failure will be received on the `ReplyTopic`.
+If the request was successful the readings and other relevant infomation will be included.

 ### Get request
 Let's read a single resource from the device profile: